This post may contain affiliate links.

 The Ingredients

 • Almond Flour.
-Quality here matters—I buy and recommend Bob’s Red Mill.
-The quality and consistency of almond flour can vary, and Bob’s never lets me down.
+The quality and consistency of almond flour can vary; I recommend using Bob’s Red Mill.

 • Carrots.
 The other star ingredient in our carrot cake!
-Carrots are how you keep a gluten-free carrot cake moist.
-They also make the cake naturally sweet.
 Their flavor is further enhanced by the warm spices and maple syrup.
-Plus, carrots are packed with Vitamin-A and potassium.
-Carrot cake for breakfast?
-It’s looking like a good idea.

 • Coconut.
-Another naturally sweet element that also adds texture.
+Another naturally sweet element that also adds texture to gluten-free carrot cake.

 • Nuts.
 Toasted pecans or walnuts add a nice crunch and savory complement to the sweet flavors in this cake.